inbo/oscibio/content/posts/gull-migration-data.md

 [^1]: Not via satellite, which would be very expensive and require even more power from the battery.

 From the 22 Lesser Black-backed Gull that were tagged in 2013, we were able to retrieve migration data from nine individuals on their return to the colony in March-April 2014.
-Below is an animated map using CartoDB's recently added [heatmap feature](http://blog.cartodb.com/introducing-heatmaps/), aggregating all tracking data from the 22 Lesser Black-backed Gulls over 12 months (June 2013 - May 2014).
+Below is an animated map using CartoDB's recently added [heatmap feature](http://blog.cartodb.com/introducing-heatmaps/), aggregating all tracking data from 6 Lesser Black-backed Gulls over 12 months (June 2013 - May 2014).

-<iframe width="100%" height="800" frameborder="0" src="https://inbo.cartodb.com/u/lifewatch/viz/a9845fda-03a3-11e5-8d7f-0e4fddd5de28/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe width="100%" height="520" frameborder="0" src="https://inbo.carto.com/u/lifewatch/builder/81a2594d-f6e6-42e4-9a1e-add22753b8a1/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 ## Hitchhiking Harry

 The trackers also allow us to look at individual stories.
 The migration story of Harry is one of the most interesting.
 After the breeding season, Harry stayed close to two months in the UK, after which he migrated to Seville, Spain.
 On the way back north in March, it looks like Harry hitchhiked on a boat in the Bay of Biscay.
 Unfortunately, this boat was going south, so he had to fly the distance twice[^2].

-<iframe width="100%" height="800" frameborder="0" src="https://inbo.cartodb.com/u/lifewatch/viz/afe199fa-f5b2-11e4-8503-0e853d047bba/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>
+<iframe width="100%" height="520" frameborder="0" src="https://inbo.carto.com/u/lifewatch/builder/afe199fa-f5b2-11e4-8503-0e853d047bba/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

 [^2]: More stories can be discovered on the [LifeWatch Belgium website](http://lifewatch.be/en/historical-data-birds).